A Numerical Rosenblatt Method for Forced Variable Independence: Numerical Implementation

 \section{Numerical Implementation}

-This technique superficially resembles existing numerical transformations in the TMVA toolkit~\cite{TMVA}, specifically Section 4.1.4 "Uniform and Gaussian transformation of variables."
-Both employ uniformization through integral transforms, but crucially, TMVA operates in one dimension only, not per $x$-coordinate.
-TMVA uniformizes sample distributions, transforms to Gaussian distributions, then applies linear decorrelation with other variables.
-The present technique employs $x$-local uniformization, achieving quasi-independence more directly and to higher degree.
-For further detail and illustration see appendix~(\ref {apx:vsTMVA}).

-The approach progresses from top-down mathematical-analytical treatment of continuous probability densities to bottom-up numerical methods.
-The underlying (and \textit{a priori} unknown) probability density is represented by finite samples—paired random vectors $x$ and $y$ (or $x$ and $\gamma$), with physical complexities reduced to $N$ entries/events in the $xy$ (or $x\gamma$) plane.

-Underlying probability densities for background and signal are assumed to exist.
-Beginning with a \textbf{defining background sample} (experimental data or pseudodata), a transform $T:(x, y) \to (x, \gamma)$ is constructed such that $x$ and $\gamma$ are statistically quasi-independent for any sample from the same underlying background probability density.
+The underlying background probability density is \textit{a priori} unknown and represented by finite samples — paired vectors $(x_i, y_i)$ — with $N$ entries in the $xy$ plane.
+Starting from a \textbf{defining background sample}, a transform $T:(x, y) \to (x, \gamma)$ is constructed such that $x$ and $\gamma$ are statistically quasi-independent for any sample drawn from the same underlying background density.